negrinho/research_toolbox/README.md

 * tb_debugging.py: error checking and functionality .
 * tb_experiments.py: writing experiment folders with configurations for running different experiments (see tutorial.py),
 * tb_filesystem.py: creating, copying, and testing for existence of files and folders.
+* tb_interact.py: interactive commands for running jobs on the server or locally.
 * tb_io.py: reading and writing simple file types.
 * tb_logging.py: common logging funtionality.
 * tb_plotting.py: wrappers around plotting libraries such as matplotlib to make simple plot generation easier.